I love you. I do. I’ve always loved you. From the moment I first set eyes on your chemical structure – C6H12O6 – I knew you were the one for me.

 It just seems so unfair.
 Why the heck is everyone so “carbist” these days?
 They discriminate against you without really understanding all the nutritional wholesomeness you bring to the table.

-Maybe it’s all the popular “alternative fact” carb-bashing books written by laypeople like lawyers and journalists with zero science training.
-They take a little bit of information out of context and then blow it out of proportion (just to make a buck and feed their egos).
+Maybe it’s all the popular “alternative fact” carb-bashing books written by laypeople like lawyers, journalists, and TV chefs with zero science training.
+They take a little bit of information out of context and then blow it out of proportion on social media (just to make a buck and feed their egos).

 They might be selling books like gluten-free hotcakes, but they don’t know you like I do.

-They don’t know that you’re the preferred high octane fuel for the brain and rest of the nervous system – far more efficient and healthier than those clunky ketones spun off from high-protein, high-fat diets.
+They don’t know that you’re the preferred high octane fuel for the brain and rest of the nervous system – far more efficient and healthier than those clunky ketones spun off from high-fat, high-protein diets.

 They don’t know that you come in all kinds of delicious shapes, sizes, colours, and flavours like brown rice, quinoa (I know, quinoa….so trendy, right?), wholegrain breads and, yes, your buxomly beautiful fruits and veggies!

 I have to confide in you, all this confusing carb controversy is turning well-intentioned eaters into carbists.
-I really think they’re throwing out the proverbial carb baby with the lactose-free bathwater.
+I really think they’re throwing out the proverbial carb baby with the gluten- and lactose-free bathwater.

 What the heck is a carb anyway?